 The Culminating Experience is the centerpiece of the CWRU MPH Program.
 The experience gives students the opportunity to apply the knowledge and skills they have acquired through their academic coursework to a problem involving the health of the community.
 The Public Health Innovations Conference is an opportunity for graduating MPH students to showcase the results of their work.
 There will be two Innovations Conferences per academic year, one in the fall and one in the spring.
 These conferences typically occur in November and April.
 While the fall Innovations Conference will generally be a one-day event (due to the smaller number of students graduating at that time), the spring Innovations Conference often spans two days.
 Each Innovations Conference will feature a keynote speaker who will discuss a topic relevant and current to the field of public health.
-Everyone is welcome and invited to attend the Innovations Conferences, including CWRU faculty, staff, students, family and friends of presenting MPH students, public health practitioners, and other community members.
+Everyone is welcome and invited to attend the Innovationers, and other community members.
 Capstone Committee members are expected to attend the presentation in order to evaluate the capstone presentation for the student.
 MPH student attendance is mandatory.
 It should be noted that students graduating during the summer session will be expected to present their Capstone Project during the summer session to Committee members and are encouraged to present again at the next Innovations Conference.
 Presenting students will have the opportunity to practice their presentations in front of MPH faculty/staff/students during CHRP sessions in the weeks before the Innovations Conference.
 Students should plan on having a draft of their presentation done before this time and be prepared to attend this practice session.